How to become financially independent in 5 years

 This may be the most manageable savings rate of these options, but even this plan, if started early enough will put you on FIRE.

 Are you working toward FIRE?
 Already there?
-Tell us about it and share your monthly budget, and you could be featured in an upcoming story on CNNMoney.
+Share your story and monthly budget, and you could be in an upcoming story.